michaelthorne/front-end-code-guide/README.md

 <a name="html-doctype"></a>
 ### 2.2 Doctype

-This is the HTML5 document type definition (or DTD):
+Include the HTML5 document type definition (or DTD):

 ```html
 <!DOCTYPE html>